Updated: May 16, 2023

 Capped Major status means that there is a cap on the number of students who can declare the major.
 There will be spaces available in the major for incoming freshmen, transfer students from other institutions, and continuing UCSD students who wish to change into the CSE major.
-Students admitted to UCSD but not directly into one of the CSE majors will have to go through our CSE Capped Admissions Program.
+Students admitted to UCSD but not directly into one of the CSE majors will have to go through our CSE Capped Major Application process.

 - Which CSE majors are Capped Majors?